LukeMS/keltor/rst/index.rst

 Marsh/Swamp, Temperate Locations
 *********************************

-This random encounter table should be used for travel within all the marsh/swamp areas of the Middle Lands.
-These areas are marked on the map, see the section "About the Maps" for marker information.
+This random encounter table should be used for travel within all the marsh/swamp areas of the `Middle Lands`_.
+These areas are marked on the map, see the section `"About the Maps" <About the Maps_>`_ for marker information.

 The encounter chance for this area is 1 in 5 and should be checked twice a day.